bitweb-project/bitweb/doc/REST-interface.md

 #### Memory pool
 `GET /rest/mempool/info.json`

-Returns various information about the TX mempool.
+Returns various information about the transaction mempool.
 Only supports JSON as output format.
-* loaded : (boolean) if the mempool is fully loaded
-* size : (numeric) the number of transactions in the TX mempool
-* bytes : (numeric) size of the TX mempool in bytes
-* usage : (numeric) total TX mempool memory usage
-* maxmempool : (numeric) maximum memory usage for the mempool in bytes
-* mempoolminfee : (numeric) minimum feerate (BTC per KB) for tx to be accepted
+Refer to the `getmempoolinfo` RPC help for details.

 `GET /rest/mempool/contents.json`

-Returns transactions in the TX mempool.
+Returns the transactions in the mempool.
 Only supports JSON as output format.
+Refer to the `getrawmempool` RPC help for details.

 Risks
 -------------
 Running a web browser on the same node with a REST enabled bitcoind can be a risk.
-Accessing prepared XSS websites could read out tx/block data of your node by placing links like `<script src="http://127.0.0.1:1605/rest/tx/1234567890.json">` which might break the nodes privacy.
+Accessing prepared XSS websites could read out tx/block data of your node by placing links like `<script src="http://127.0.0.1:8332/rest/tx/1234567890.json">` which might break the nodes privacy.